 Amazon Bedrock is one of the fully managed AWS services that offers a great set of features that leverage major FMs (Foundation Models) from leading AI companies like AI21 Labs, Anthropic, Cohere, Meta, Mistral AI, Stability AI, and Amazon.

-Currently Amazon Bedrock is only available in some regions, mainly US-EAST 1, EU-CENTRAL 1 and some other Asian, US and EU regions.
-You should first check the region that you need to use, because some regions don’t have access to all FMs.
+Currently Amazon Bedrock is available in multiple regions, including US-EAST 1, EU-CENTRAL 1 and other Asian, US and EU regions.
+You should first check the region that you need to use, because some regions don't have access to all FMs.

 It also has some great advantages for those who already use AWS services, because you get a secure and simple connection between your current solutions to Bedrock.